 Photo Rejuvenation FAQ

 After your photo rejuvenation treatment it is normal to experience mild to moderate redness, swelling and sun burnt like skin.
 Depending on the skin condition we are treating you may also experience superficial crusting which is a desired effect, particularly when treating conditions such as pigmentation, freckles and sun damage.
-You may also experience pigmentation changes where the skin becomes lighter and darker in certain areas, and this is more like to occur in clients who have been sun exposed and/or have darker skin.
+You may also experience pigmentation changes where the skin becomes lighter and darker in certain areas, and this is more likely to occur in clients who have been sun exposed and/or have darker skin.

 Photo rejuvenation can be used safely on the face, neck, décolletage/chest, arms and even hands to treat: